Will the latest UK-France deal to curb Channel crossings work?

 – What is the aim of the deal?

+Operations with the French have prevented more than 30,000 crossings this year – more than 50% more than at the same stage last year – and secured 140 people smuggling-related convictions since the start of 2020, the Home Office said.

+Work by the UK and French authorities has led to 55 serious organised crime gangs behind such crossings being dismantled since a joint intelligence cell was set up in France a couple of years ago.

-Ultimately the Government believes the latest agreement with France will form part of its plan to tackle the number of migrants making the journey across the Channel and break up the network of people smugglers facilitating the crossings from northern France.
+The Government will be hoping the latest agreement with France will build on that work and ultimately hope this will help tackle the number of migrants making the journey, breaking up the network of people smugglers facilitating the crossings from northern France.

 According to a policy paper published by the Home Office detailing the agreement, the signing confirmed the “continuing co-operation to tackle all forms of illegal migration including small boat crossings” by the two countries.